delete-files-and-directories-linux

 Still, no luck!

 This time the problem is that the directory is not empty.
-We are seeing the same behaviour as the rmdir command.
+We are seeing the same behavior as the rmdir command.

 A different flag for the rm command can help us here…

-To recursively remove a directory and all the files and subdirectories in it, we have to use the -r flag:
+To remove a directory and all the files and subdirectories in it in a recursive way in the Linux command line, you can pass the -r flag to the rm command.

 rm -r testdir